DeviceDrive/IOBridge/README.md

 The user can choose between using the IOBridgeLib wrapper to setup all of the components automaticly or use each module speratly depending on the users needs

+## Installation

+To install the library, clone or download this repository to your "Arduino/libraries" folder.
+When it's copied to that folder, open Arduino IDE.
+From "Scetch" choose "Include library"->"IOBridgeLib"

+After copying the library to "Arduino/libraries" you can also just add

+    #include "iobridgelib.h"

+as the top statement of your .ino scetch.

 ## Hardware
 The IOBridge comes strapped with alot of different interfaces for users to utilize for their projects.
 This chapter summarizes all of the hardware spesific IO's: